23003250/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+1. Start.
-1. Import the standard Libraries.
+2. Import the standard Libraries.
-2. Set variables for assigning dataset values.
+3. Set variables for assigning dataset values.
-3. Import linear regression from sklearn.
+4. Import linear regression from sklearn.
-4. Assign the points for representing in the graph.
+5. Assign the points for representing in the graph.
-5. Predict the regression for marks by using the representation of the graph.
+6. Predict the regression for marks by using the representation of the graph.
+7. Stop.
 ## Program:
 ```
 /*